Tim-Cao/pitot/Liferay Project/OSGi Annotation.md

       These properties help to configure the component but also are used to support filtering of components.

-- service
+- service: Defines the service that the component implements

-      Defines the service that the component implements
+      service = InfoDisplayContributor.class

 - Note: Whenever you create a component that you want or need to publish into the OSGi container.